ArchGryphon9362/teslabtapi/docs/start.md

 }
 ```

-In this case you'll just send the car back the following message:
+In this case you'll just send the vehicle back the following message:

 ```proto
 UnsignedMessage {